Lucien Smith

-Lucien Smith (born 1989, Los Angeles) is an American artist and filmmaker based in New York.
-Forbes featured Smith twice in its 2013 and 2014 list of 30 under 30 in the category "Art & Style".
-The New York Times named him the "art world Wunderkind".
+Lucien Smith (born 1989) is an American multidisciplinary artist whose abstract works and diverse projects have earned him international acclaim.
+A graduate of The Cooper Union, he was twice featured in Forbes "30 Under 30" in the category of "Art & Style".
+Smith was hailed as the art world’s "wunderkind" by The New York Times.
+He has exhibited at prestigious blue-chip galleries such as Skarstedt and Salon 94, and has had solo exhibitions mounted at major museums.
+His collaborations span across creative fields, including partnerships with artists like Travis Scott and Virgil Abloh, and he directed a short film narrated by Glenn O'Brien, which was shown at Gagosian Gallery in New York City.

 Education

 Smith graduated with a BFA from the Cooper Union School of Art in 2011.

 Art market

 Artsy estimated in 2014 that Smith generated a total of $3.7 million at auction that year.

 Smith is associated with other young painters such Oscar Murillo and Jacob Kassay whose work has appreciated rapidly and are favored by collectors for investment-ready fare.
 A work from Smith's 2011 Cooper Union graduate show was resold in November 2013 for $389,000.
 In February 2014, his work Two Sides of the Same Coin sold for £224,500 at a Sotheby's auction in London.

 Serving the People

 In 2017, Smith launched the Serving the People (STP) an organization building the future of creativity, collaboration, and communication.
 Guided by a network of creatives and technologists, STP aims to rebuild the infrastructure for cultural participation.